gsdlab/claferIG/README.md

 ### Interactive Session Usage
-In the interactive mode, the users can invoke the following commands by pressing the first letter of the command name:
+In the interactive mode, the users can invoke the following commands by pressing the first letter of the command name or the whole command as marked by boldface:

+* [tab] - print the available commands or auto-complete command name, a clafer name, or clafer instance name in a given context
-* **n**ext - to produce the next instance if available or to output a message that no more instances exist within the given scope
+* **n**ext or **[enter]** - to produce the next instance if available or to output a message that no more instances exist within the given scope
 * **i**ncrease - to increase the maximum number of instances of a given clafer or all clafers (scope)
 * **s**ave - to save all instances displayed so far or a counterexample to files named `<model file name>.cfr.<instance number>.data`, one instance per file
 * **q**uit - to quit the interactive session
 * **h**elp - to display this menu options summary
+* **scope** - to print out the values of the global scope and individual Clafer scopes
+* **claferModel** - to print out the original Clafer model verbatim
+* **alloyModel** - to print out the output of Clafer translator verbatim
+* **alloyInstance** - to print out the Alloy xml document of the most recent solution
-* **v**ersion - to display the version (including build date)
+* **f**ind - to print a Clafer with given name found in the most recent solution

 The command '**i**ncrease' allows you to change the maximum number of instances for a given clafer or for all clafers as follows:

-* `'i' [enter] [enter]` - to increase for all clafers by `1`
+* `'i' [enter]` - to increase for all clafers by `1`
 * `'i' <name> [enter]` - to increase for the clafer `<name>` by `1`
 * `'i' <name> <number>` - to increase for the clafer `<name>` by `<number>`

+The command '**f**ind' allows you find a clafer with the given name and print it:

+* `'f' <name>`

 Output format
 -------------